Outlook 2022: Global bonds

 As we take stock and assess the outlook heading into 2022, what lessons can we learn and how do we position portfolios over the next few quarters?

-We think there are three key lessons in 2021, which help guide our outlook as we move into 2022.
+We think there are three key lessons from this year, which help guide our outlook as we move into 2022.

 Firstly, this economic cycle has evolved rapidly, and far more quickly than the post-financial crisis recovery seen in the early 2010s.
 This has occurred due to the combination of both monetary and fiscal policy support and the unique nature of the shock.
 We see potential for economic cycles to remain much faster than we have been used to in recent years.